leochanj105/TYTManagement/README.md

 ### Pre-requieites
-To run this system, you need a tomcat server and a mysql / oracle server.  <br /> For developers, you need maven support for this app.
+To run this demo, you need a tomcat server and a mysql / oracle server.  <br /> For developers, you need maven support for this app.

 ### How to use